Why Work Study Isn’t Really “Financial Aid”

 Total aid $25,500

-Too often, students don’t understand the way that work study is factored into the college cost equation, and they’re either left with unexpected college expenses or more student loan debt than they expected to take on.
+Too often, students don’t understand the way that work study is factored into the college cost equation.
+They’re either left with unexpected college expenses or more student loan debt than they expected to take on.
+So it’s important to understand how work study works and then to figure out how you’ll fund the remaining tuition and fees.

-Work study can be a great program and the money earned from a work study position can help to offset some of the costs of college, but it’s important to understand how that money works and how it’s calculated in your financial aid award letter.
+Work study can be a great program.
+The money earned from a work study position can help to offset some of the costs of college.
+But it’s essential to understand how that money works and how it’s calculated in your financial aid award letter.

 Lender Rates (APR) Eligibility